Working as a Licensed Practical Nurse (LPN)

 • Take phone or verbal orders from the MD

-• Administer intravenous medication that are given “push” or very quickly
+• Administer intravenous medication that is given “push” or very quickly

 • Care of central intravenous lines (that go to or near the patient’s heart)